 This night was a "good" night.
-We killed Majordomo Executus easily.
+After dividing loot, our raid succeeded in killing some trash mobs and then Majordomo Executus who is flanked by numerous guards (see Figure 3).
 We then moved, however, onto three failed attempts at Ragnaros.
 He proved frustrating because his encounter became "buggy" where he was activating abilities at odd times.
 We eventually gave up, and by the time we were done for the evening, it was almost 10:00 PM.
 Our gaming session was almost five hours, and, other than Ragnaros, was relatively successful.
-Golemagg and Majordomo Executus were effectively on farm status, and we got to Ragnaros without any wipes or even any danger of wiping.
-(Two weeks later we defeated Ragnaros for the first time.)